heron-solver/heron/README.md

 ```

 ### Binary distribution
-You can also fetch the [latest binary release](https://github.com/EmptyStackExn/heron/releases/latest).
-For macOS, the latest supported version is [`0.60.0-alpha+20200224`](https://github.com/heron-solver/heron/releases/tag/0.60.0-alpha%2B20200224).
+You can also fetch the [latest binary release](https://github.com/EmptyStackExn/heron/releases/latest) for your operating system (Linux and macOS).

 ### Examples
  - [Cessna 172 Takeoff](doc/examples/C172-Takeoff.md)